 How Does Stress Affect Pregnancy?

-Children exposed to stress in utero are more likely to have childhood diseases and major congenital malformations, which are birth defects that occur to the structure or functioning of certain parts of the body.6 Pregnant women who experience high levels of stress are also less likely to be proactive about their health.
-Women dealing with stress are more likely to smoke, consume large amounts of caffeine, and eat an unhealthy diet, which all can have harmful effects on the baby.
+Babies exposed to stress in utero are more likely to have childhood diseases and major congenital malformations, which are defects that affect the structure or functioning of specific body parts.3 Pregnant women who experience heightened stress are also less likely to be proactive about their health, possibly leading to smoking, substance use, an unhealthy diet, or excessive caffeine consumption.
+All of these behaviors can have harmful effects on the baby.

 Here are ten tips for reducing stress during pregnancy: